Register a Mississippi Foreign LLC

 - Date your business was formed

-- Check the box if your LLC is managed by managers (rather than managed by the members/owners)
+- If your LLC is managed by managers (rather than managed by the members/owners)

 - NAICS Code (a number that describes the type of business you own)